algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

    - Breaking down assembly code into tokens (instructions, registers, operands)
    - Removing whitespace and comments
 - **Syntax Analysis (Parsing):**
-   - Analyzing tokens and verifying adherence to assembly language grammar
+   - Analyzing tokens and verifying adherence to the assembly language grammar
    - Constructing an abstract syntax tree (AST) representing code structure
 - **Semantic Analysis:**
    - Checking for the correctness of the assembly code